FAQ

 Q. Will my celebrant help me write my vows?

-Absolutely.
-I have an worksheet on how to write vows that will wow.
-Whatever is in your heart is the right thing to say to your partner on your wedding day.
+Whatever is in your heart is the right thing to say to your partner on your wedding day, but if you haven’t ever done this before, and are feeling a bit nervous, I am here to help.

-Q. What do we do at a rehearsal?
+Q. What do we do in our rehearsal / final run through?

 At a rehearsal we practice the logistics and choreography of your wedding.
 It’s a great way to know what to expect on the day and can go a way to settling your nerves.